Fiixel/OpenGL/README.md

 # Forked from TheCherno
 Most of this code was written by TheCherno.
 I use this fork to test things with ImGui.

+!!!
+You need to download the the docking branch from ImGui with version < 1.84 yourself and replace the files in OpenGL-Core/vendor/imgui with the new one!!!

 # OpenGL-Core
 Work-in-progress OpenGL library that aims to provide a powerful sandbox for you to learn or experiment with OpenGL, and graphics programming in general.